qooxdoo/qooxdoo/docs/mobile/tutorial.md

 inputPage.show();
 ```

-As we have changed the dependencies of our application, recreate the source
-version by calling the generator "source" target as above.

 Refresh the index.html in your browser.
 You will see a page with a navigation
 bar and a title "Identica Client".
 That is all you have to do when you want to
 display a page.